 Polkadot Vault (old Parity Signer)

 Polkadot Vault (rebranded from Parity Signer) is the next best alternative to a hardware wallet and is meant to be used on an old phone that is no longer in use.
 This way, it can permanently stay offline.

 Treasury Funded Wallets

-These third-party wallets have been funded by the community through either the Polkadot or Kusama treasury.
-The Web3 Foundation doesn't provide support for these wallets.
-Please do your own due diligence before using them.
+These third-party wallets are all non-custodial and have been funded by the community through either the Polkadot or Kusama treasury.
+However, the Web3 Foundation doesn't provide support for these wallets.
+They are all considered highly reputed but, as with all things, you should do your own research first.

 Numerous third-party wallets have been built by the community or funded in other ways.
-You can find a list of them on community websites such as PolkaProject or DOTspot.
+You can find a list of them on community websites like Dotinsights.
 Open-source projects are also listed in our Wiki.